sylus/website/content/page/resume.md

 Web Developer tasked with creating a new Carleton Library site alongside the Senior Web Developer using the Drupal Content Management System.
 The tasks consist of porting all the content from the old library site into Drupal all the while making the markup more accessible to screen readers and allowing for the users of the library to more easily find the information they were looking for.

-## Open Source

-**Web Experience Toolkit ([wet-boew/wet-boew-drupal][wet-boew-drupal]) <br> // March 2011 – Present**

-* [Drupal 7][wxt-d7]
-* [Drupal 8][wxt-d8]

-Core maintainer of the Drupal WxT Variant, which integrates exclusively with the Web Experience Toolkit to provide an open source, accessible, usable, and interoperable framework for Government and Enterprise organizations.

 ## Awards

 ### Public Service Excellence Award 2014

-Received the public service excellence award in the “Excellence in Citizen Focused Delivery” category for my work on the Open Data platform ([open.canada.ca][opendata]).
+Received the public service excellence award in the “Excellence in Citizen Focused Delivery” category from the Governor General for my work on the Open Data platform ([open.canada.ca][opendata]).

 ### Team of the Year Award 2014